Starting studies

 - Sustainable International Business

-Confirm your place and pay the full tuition fee by 10 July 2025 at 15:00 (UTC+3)
+Confirm your place and pay the full tuition fee by 19 July 2026 at 15:00 (UTC+3)

-Students admitted through Rolling Admission
+Students admitted through International Rolling Admission

 - Students with no tuition fee to be paid